helrond/songs/_posts/2024-05-12-believing_in_this_song.md

 layout: song
 categories: incomplete
 ---
-As I write the bombs fall
+Wrote this in a war
 Late in the day at the end of the year
-And I sing it now for you
+And I sing this for you
-To take the ed off of my fears
+To take the edge of my fears

 You and I we’ve had our share
 Filled our days up with worries and care